- Empower youth voice for mental health, drug awareness and bullying prevention

 YouthSpeak contributes to the mental and social well-being of students who may be facing challenges by creating awareness that bullying, mental health and addiction impacts everyone in the community.
 We train youth to share their personal stories and positive coping tools in assembly and workshops for students, parents and educators.

-For every student who sits in the classroom with horrifying anxiety or unrelenting loneliness, YouthSpeak provides inspiration to ask for help.
-For parents who live with the torment of trying to support their child through these challenges, YouthSpeak gives a voice of hope.
-In honour of all who have taken their own lives as a result of bullying, mental health issues or addiction, YouthSpeak is aiming to reach 40,000 youth this year to prevent any more suffering.
+For every student who sits in the classroom with horrible anxiety or loneliness, YouthSpeak helps them feel less alone and inspires them to reach out and ask for help.
+For parents who live with the struggles of trying to support their child through these challenges, YouthSpeak gives a voice of hope.
+YouthSpeak is aiming to reach 50,000 youth this year.

 Help us reach our goal!
 Your donation will provide leadership training for youth to share their stories and pay-it-forward to others.